Investigation of the Effect of Thermal-Induced Atomic Motion on the Conductance of Copper Thin Films: Results and Discussion

 Figure~\ref{All Conductance} shows all the calculated low-bias conductance values, including the pristine systems and 50~\% surface roughness systems at the three temperatures.

 Comparison of the low-bias conductance values of the pristine systems (dark blue bars) reveals similar values despite having different interlayer spacings.
 This suggests that slight adjustment to the interlayer spacing does not affect the electron transport properties of Cu appreciably.
 After introducing the temperature factor \textit{via} AIMD trajectories, we observed different levels of conductance reduction in the averaged AIMD pristine system (green bars).
 As we increased the temperature, the reduction from initial pristine system to averaged AIMD pristine system (dark blue and green bars) became larger since Cu atoms displaced farther from their equilibrium positions.
 For the 50~\% roughened system, we observed a drastic reduction in the conductance when comparing the 0~K roughened system (orange bars) with the 0~K pristine system (dark blue bars).
 However, unlike the pristine system, when comparing the roughened AIMD-average with their corresponding initial roughened systems (light blue and orange bars), the reduction was much smaller.
-This indicates that distortion induced by thermal motion does not play a significant role in the conductance when surface integrity is already compromised, and may also cause favorable scattering to counteract the scattering from surface roughness.
+This indicates that distortion induced by thermal motion does not play a significant role in the conductance when surface integrity is already compromised.